ruuda/hoff/design.md

 As for the actual state, I need to know:

- * The set of pull requests that have been approved.
-That probably means the entire set of open pull requests, and whether they have been approved or not.
+ * The set of open pull request, and whether they have been approved or not.
    This could be recovered entirely from GitHub.

  * The state per approved pull request: approved but missing enforced checks,